EmpathYang/Prejudice-Volatility-Framework/README.md

 ![](figures/framework.png)

 LLMs are revolutionizing society fast! 🚀 Ever wondered if your LLM assistant could be biased?
-Could it affect your mood, important decisions, job prospects, legal matters, healthcare, or even your kid’s future education? 😱 Need a flexible framework to measure this risk?
+Could it affect your important decisions, job prospects, legal matters, healthcare, or even your kid’s future education? 😱 Need a flexible framework to measure this risk?

 Check out our new paper: the [Prejudice-Volatility Framework](https://arxiv.org/abs/2402.15481) (PVF)! 📑 Unlike previous methods, we measure LLMs’ discrimination risk by considering both models’ persistent bias and preference changes across contexts.
 Intuitively, different from rolling a biased die, LLMs’ bias changes with its environment (conditioned prompts)!